yetanotherco/aligned-layer/docs/operator_guides/0_running_an_operator.md

 ## Requirements

-This guide assumes you are already [registered as an operator with EigenLayer](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).
+This guide assumes you are already [registered as an operator with EigenLayer](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation) and [delegated enough funds](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/restaker-delegation/delegate-to-an-operator) for it to be active.

+> :warning: **Make sure to use different keys for `<operator_address>` and `<earnings_receiver_address>`** :warning:
+> The private key for `<operator_address>` needs to be accessible by the operator, which means it might be a target for stealing.
+> :warning: If you reuse your keys **you might lose all your funds** :warning:
+> Because of this, the recommended approach is to use delegation rather than direct funding.
+> For more recommendations on key management, follow [EigenLayer's key management guide](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/key-management/intro).

 ## Hardware Requirements